AgaMiko/bias-in-ml/content/bias-in-gans/about.md

 Our procedure consists of three main steps: data generation, manual artifacts annotation and counterfactual bias insertion.
 The steps are below:

 ![The procedure behind (de)biasing effect of using GAN-based data augmentation](im/idea_new.png)

+**Abstract**: New medical datasets are now more open to the public, allowing for better and more extensive research.
+Although prepared with the utmost care, new datasets might still be a source of spurious correlations that affect the learning process.
+Moreover, data collections are usually not large enough and are often unbalanced.
+One approach to alleviate the data imbalance is using data augmentation with Generative Adversarial Networks (GANs) to extend the dataset with high-quality images.
+GANs are usually trained on the same biased datasets as the target data, resulting in more biased instances.
+This work explores unconditional and conditional GANs to compare their bias inheritance and how the synthetic data influence the models.
+We provide extensive manual data annotation of possibly biasing artifacts on the well-known ISIC dataset with skin lesions.
+In addition, we examine classification models trained on both real and synthetic data with counterfactual bias explanations.
+Our experiments show that GANs inherit biases and sometimes even amplify them, leading to even stronger spurious correlations.
+Manual data annotation and synthetic images will be publicly available for reproducible scientific research.

 ## Annotated examples